Matrix profile

 Rule Core:

-Matrix density and cue thresholds
+Matrix advisory cue thresholds

 Matrix output fields and interpretation